 ⚒️ Note-taking?
 There’s a tool for that

 Sometimes great note-takers just need the right tools.
-Explore the 2023 UX Research Tools Map to discover the best UXR tools for note-taking, brainstorming, participant management, testing, and more.
+Explore our UX Research Tools Map to discover the best UXR tools for manual note-taking, AI meeting assistants, brainstorming, participant management, testing, and more.

 🏆 Want more templates?
 We've got more to explore, including: